Nomisimo/Lock-bot/README.md

    - Ensure the Nuki API key is valid.
    - Check the lock ID and permissions for the API key.

-### Debugging Logs
-Enable detailed logging by ensuring the appropriate categories are set to `True` in `LOGS_ENABLED`.
-Logs are printed to the console for easy debugging.

 ## Dependencies

 The script uses the following Python libraries: